-The Company's operations and segments are organized along its distribution channels with three reportable segments: Domestic Wholesale, International Wholesale, and Direct-to-Consumer.
-Management evaluates segment performance based primarily on sales and gross margin.
-All other costs and expenses of the Company are analyzed on an aggregate basis and not allocated to the segments.
+During the first quarter of 2022, the Company refined the way in which management assesses performance and allocates resources and now presents its reportable segment results as Wholesale and Direct-to-Consumer.
+Comparative periods have been recast to reflect these changes.
+Management continues to evaluate segment performance based primarily on sales and gross margin.
+Other costs and expenses of the Company are analyzed on an aggregate basis and not allocated to the segments.
 The following summarizes the Company's operations by segment and geographic area: